How to Host Gluten-Free This Holiday Season

 There are my two cents.

-This means try to use different ingredients in multiple dishes to help reduce how much you have to search for and buy in grocery stores.
+For me, this means try to use different ingredients in multiple dishes to help reduce how much you have to search for and buy in grocery stores (though store pick-up is a beautiful thing nowadays).
 It also will help limit how many food labels you have to read and it reduces prep time.

 My rule of thumb is to try to use key ingredients in at least 2 different recipes.

-Like I mentioned about, shopping with your gluten-free guest (if you’re not gluten-free) can help you make sure you don’t buy unsafe food.
+If you’re hosting a gluten-free guest, offering to have them shop with you (if you’re not gluten-free) can help you make sure you don’t buy unsafe food.

-If that’s not possible, take my printable shopping guide (click here to download) with you to help you identify safe foods!
-In addition to bringing that list, make sure you go during a time where you have the focus and patience to read food labels (cause trust me, it gets old fast).
+If that’s not possible, check out my blog post on foods to avoid on a gluten-free diet to prime you for your trip.
+There are also food label scanning apps like spoonful that can help you find gluten-free food too.
+Also, pro-tip: make sure you go during a time where you have the focus and patience to read food labels (cause trust me, it gets old fast).